 What they are saying

 "We chatted on the phone and knew instantly that we were on the same wavelength; Dino's a relaxed guy who has an incredibly big heart and huge understanding of football.
-He's a great addition to my coaching team and deserves a spell in the spotlight. " - Bayern coach Julian Nagelsmann.
+He's a great addition to my coaching team and deserves a spell in the spotlight. " - Former Bayern coach Julian Nagelsmann.